intel/ai-reference-models/benchmarks/object_detection/tensorflow/faster_rcnn/README.md

 7. The log file is saved to the value of `--output-dir`.

-Below is a sample log file tail when running benchmarking for throughput and latency:
+Below is a sample log file tail when running for batch and online inference:

 ```
 Time spent : 167.353 seconds.